NLNOG/bgpfilterguide/guides/bogon_asns.md

 ```

 ## Mikrotik
+This is not recommanded.
+Mikrotik will take a very very long time to process all those routes and has some issues with BGP.
 ```
 /routing filter add chain=GENERIC_PREFIX_LIST bgp-as-path="_0_" protocol=bgp action=discard comment="RFC 7607"
 /routing filter add chain=GENERIC_PREFIX_LIST bgp-as-path="_23456_" protocol=bgp action=discard comment="RFC 4893 AS_TRANS"